emaric/gittodoro-ts/README.md

 1. **Pomodoro** must be at least 25 minutes, but must not go over 120 minutes.
 1. **Short** breaks must be at least 1 minute, but must not go over 15 minutes.
 1. **Long** breaks must be at least 3 minutes, but must not go over 60 minutes.
+1. **Long Intervals** must be at least 2, but not more than 4.

 ## Interactors

 ### Actor: Anonymous User

 1. - [ ] Anonymous Users can read the default Duration
+1. - [ ] Anonymous Users can modify the default Duration.
-1. - [ ] Anonymous Users can define Durations.
+1. - [ ] Anonymous Users can reset the default Duration.
 1. - [x] Anonymous Users can start Sessions.
 1. - [x] Anonymous Users can stop Sessions.
 1. - [x] Anonymous Users can view a Session by start date.